crearo/portfolio/README.md

   <img src="https://raw.githubusercontent.com/crearo/portfolio/master/screenshots/timeline.png" width="400">
 </p>

-# Technology
+# Technology I Used

 Developed using Python Flask, and a lot of CSS and Jinja2.
 Currently hosted on Heroku.

-Sidenote: I struggle to understand why web UI isn't as easy to make as Android's.
+Sidenote: I struggle to understand why web UI isn't as easy to make as Android's.But after so many hardships I created my personal corner on internet!

-# I want to use this!
+# Do I need to pay for this?

-You're free to use this for your own personal portfolio; but please do write to me telling me you have!
+You're free to use this for your own personal portfolio; but please do write to me telling me you have not included this feature!

- - change the static content wherever it is to suit your work.
+ - Change the static content according to your needs!
  - **NOTE**: Hard-refresh your browser (ctrl-shift-r) when you update the js files #19
  - change the `experiences.json` and `projects.json` files with your work and projects.